Resumes & Letters

 - If submitting your resume via email, convert it first to PDF format to ensure it appears correctly to the reader.

-- Use key words in your resume related to your industry as many employers use software to scan for these words to identify desirable candidates.
+- Use key words in your resume related to your industry as many employers scan for these words to identify desirable candidates.